rezirezii/Getting-and-Cleaning-Data-Assignment/README.md

 # Getting-and-Cleaning-Data-Assignment
-This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, run_analysis.R, does the following:
+This is the project for the Getting and Cleaning Data course.
+The final result is shown in the file tidyresults.txt.
+The R script in "run_analysis.R" run according to the following steps:
- * Download the dataset if it does not already exist in the working directory
+ * Download and unzip the dataset
+ * Check if folder does not exists creat it in working directory
- * Load the activity and feature info
+ * Read activity and feature
- * Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
+ * Read both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
- * Loads the activity and subject data for each dataset, and merges those columns with the dataset
- * Merges the two datasets
+ * Merges the training and the test sets to create one data set
  * Converts the activity and subject columns into factors
- * Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+ * Creates a tidy dataset that consists of the average value of  subject and activity variables.
- * The final result is shown in the file tidyresults.txt.